-- First-time, unintentional, small-scale security breach: We may issue a verbal warning and train the employee on security. - Intentional, repeated or large-scale breaches (which cause any sort of damage): We will invoke more severe disciplinary action up to and including termination. - Each case and incidence will be assessed on a case-by-case basis. - Everyone who disregards institution's policies will face progressive discipline.
+- First-time, unintentional, small-scale security breach: We may issue a verbal warning and train the employee on security. - Intentional, repeated or large scale breaches (which cause any sort of damage): We will invoke more severe disciplinary action up to and including termination. - Each case and incidence will be assessed on a case-by-case basis. - Everyone who disregards institution's policies will face progressive discipline.

-College with Potential for Excellence Re-accredited by NAAC with 'A' Grade www.stthomas.ac.in principal@stthomas.ac.in
+College with Potential for Excellence NIRF Ranking 2021: 64th www.stthomas.ac.in iqac@stthomas.ac.in

-11.LIBRARY POLICY
+7. LIBRARY POLICY